AlexStory/renelle_docs/docs/gettingStarted.md

 ## Functions

 Functions are declared with the `fn` keyword, and just like arrays and tuples, commas on the arguments are optional.
-Functions in renelle have an implicit return on their last value, but the `return` keyword is there for earlu returns.
+Functions in renelle have an implicit return on their last value, but the `return` keyword is there for early returns.

 ```
 fn add(x y) {